Kaympe20/linux-productivity/pages/Device Specific.md

    <img src="https://uploads.golmedia.net/uploads/articles/article_media/6277205051595434787gol1.png" width="600">
 </p>

 [OpenRGB](https://openrgb.org) is an **RGB configuration program**.
-It supports [an incredible amount of devices](https://openrgb.org/devices.html), varying heavily in type, but the interface and options leave much to be desired compared to specially-designed software, including any configuration beyond RGB, such as DPI and button mapping.
+It supports [an incredible number of devices](https://openrgb.org/devices.html), varying heavily in type, but the interface and options leave much to be desired compared to specially designed software, including any configuration beyond RGB, such as DPI and button mapping.

 ## [Solaar](https://pwr-solaar.github.io/Solaar)